-- 2.1 The Code and Rules apply only to broadcasters that are under the jurisdiction of the State. - The Code and Rules are made without prejudice to the powers granted to the Minister for Tourism, Arts, Culture, Gaeltacht, Sports and Media, pursuant to Section 106 of the Act, to approve certain time limits for advertisements in sound broadcasting services provided by RTÉ.
+- 2.1 The Code and Rules apply only to broadcasters that are under the jurisdiction of the State. - 2.2 The Code and Rules are made without prejudice to the powers granted to the Minister for Tourism, Arts, Culture, Gaeltacht, Sports and Media, pursuant to Section 106 of the Act, to approve certain time limits for advertisements in sound broadcasting services provided by RTÉ, subject to the limits and conditions set out in Section 12 of the Code and Rules.